 Rail travel still has a way to go to be classed as truly pet-friendly.
 However, it offers a far better option for pets than flying.
-Trans also offer the chance to easily break up your journey, causing less stress on both you and your four-legged friend.
-When heading to the south of Italy, it might be nice to stopover for a lunch, walk or evening in Milan!
+Travelling by train with pets also means that you can often break up your journey, causing less stress on both you and your pet.

 If you’re looking for a way to integrate your pet into a European family holiday in the least stressful way, trains are the way to go.